ikvk/imap_tools/README.rst

         message.date
         message.text
         message.html
+        for filename, payload in message.get_attachments():
+            filename, payload

 Mailbox:
 ^^^^^^^^
 .. code-block:: python

+    # NOTE: You can use 2 approaches to perform these operations
+    # "by one" - Perform operation for each message separately per N commands
+    # "in bulk" - Perform operation for message set per 1 command

-    # COPY all messages from current dir to folder1, by one
+    # COPY all messages from current dir to folder1, *by one
     for msg in mailbox.fetch():
         res = mailbox.copy(msg.uid, 'INBOX/folder1')

-    # DELETE all messages from current dir to folder1, in bulk
+    # DELETE all messages from current dir to folder1, *in bulk
     mailbox.delete([msg.uid for msg in mailbox.fetch()])

-    # FLAG unseen messages in current folder as Answered and Flagged, in bulk
+    # FLAG unseen messages in current folder as Answered and Flagged, *in bulk
     mailbox.flag([msg.uid for msg in mailbox.fetch('(UNSEEN)')], ['Answered', 'Flagged'], True)

-    # MOVE all messages from current dir to folder2, in bulk
+    # MOVE all messages from current dir to folder2, *in bulk
     mailbox.move([msg.uid for msg in mailbox.fetch()], 'INBOX/folder2')

-    # mark SEEN all messages sent at 05.03.2007 in current folder as unseen, in bulk
+    # mark SEEN all messages sent at 05.03.2007 in current folder as unseen, *in bulk
     mailbox.seen([msg.uid for msg in mailbox.fetch("SENTON 05-Mar-2007")], False)

 Folders: